koding/kdlearn/guides/enable-php-mail-function.md

 sudo apt-get install sendmail
 ```

 After the previous command finishes installing the sendmail package, you need to configure it.
-You can do that by running the following command, which will configure the mail server.
+You can do that by running the following command, which will configure the mail server:

 ```
 sudo sendmailconfig